osrf/homebrew-simulation/README.md

     * Pick a remaining pull request, update its branch with the latest changes from the base branch and comment `build bottle`.
 The order is important;
-      if you start a bottle building job before updating the branch with the latest changes, just let the build finish.
+      if you start a bottle building job before updating the branch with the latest changes, just let the build finish without updating the branch.
     * When you see a notifications for a commit with message "update bottle" in this pull request, start this process from the beginning.

-* Commenting `build bottle` on any open pull requests and waiting until all builds have completed before merging any pull requests.
+* Comment `build bottle` on any open pull requests and wait until all builds have completed before merging any pull requests.
 Please consider waiting to apply additional `build bottle` comments to new pull requests that are opened to avoid extending the wait time.

-* Cherry-picking the changes from multiple pull requests into a single pull request will allow the bottle updates to be built at once.
+* Cherry-pick the changes from multiple pull requests into a single pull request to allow the bottle updates to be built at once.
 This is also more efficient for formulae in the same dependency chain as it eliminates redundant checking in separate bottle building jobs.
 See [#2949](https://github.com/osrf/homebrew-simulation/pull/2949) and